ABI-Compute/AGG-guesing-game/README.md

 4. **Sign in** or **create an account**.
 5. Choose your game mode and start guessing!

+Linux:
+1. Download the Installer:
+2. Go to the GitHub release page and download the AGG.run installer.
+Make the Installer Executable:
+3. Open a terminal and navigate to the folder where the installer was downloaded.
+4. Run the following command to make the installer executable: chmod +x AGG.run Run the Installer:
+5. Execute the installer by running: ./AGG.run
+This will start the installation process.
+6. Choose the Installation Directory:
+The installer will ask for a directory where the game will be installed.
+By default, it will install to the ~/Games/AGG folder.
+You can change this if you want the game to be installed in a different location.
+Wait for the Installation to Complete:
+The installer will extract the necessary files, set permissions, and create a desktop shortcut.
+The process may take a few minutes.
+7. Install Dependencies (if needed):
+8. The installer will check for required dependencies (Python 3, Tkinter, Pillow, pygame, etc.).
+If any dependencies are missing, you will be prompted to install them manually: sudo apt-get install python3 python3-tk python3-pip pip3 install Pillow pygame requests
+Creating a Desktop Shortcut:
+-If the installation is successful and a desktop environment is detected, a desktop shortcut (AGG.desktop) will be created in your ~/Desktop directory.
+You can use this shortcut to easily launch the game.
+Launching the Game:
+9. Double-click the AGG icon on your desktop to start the game.
+   Alternatively, you can run it directly from the terminal with: ~/Games/AGG/StartAGG.sh
+10. **Sign in** or **create an account**.
+11. Choose your game mode and start guessing!

 > 💡 An internet connection is recommended for syncing scores to the global leaderboard.

 ## 🔐 Account & Progress